Brand architecture with which we retain customers from high school within the TLN brand portfolio

 Together with the project team, we first developed the name for the corporate brand.
 This acts as pater familias.
 We have defined overarching brand values across the brand family and narrowed them down to each market segment.
 With the visual identity we have brought coherence within the different brands of the family.

-A new international name has been chosen: TLN - The Learning Network.
-A name that puts learning completely central, and which also does justice to the dual network function: TLN is a special network of own brands, and at the same time an open network for collaboration with others.
+A new, international name has been chosen: TLN - The Learning Network.
+A name that puts learning completely at the center, and that also does justice to the dual network function: TLN is a special network of own brands, and at the same time an open network for collaboration with others.

 Each brand has its own target group and communications